 Supervised Learning also implies that a data is trained over and over again until it gets a sufficient amount of accuracy of output data from the labeled dataset, every generated output is compared with the accurate output or the ‘known’ output and if the accuracy is considerably low, the dataset is trained again until it achieves good accuracy.
 Therefore, the previous experience helps the model to get better results.
 When the learning period of our model is over, it is able to give accurate output on unseen data.

 Supervised Learning has a further sub-field for better categorization, these fields are Regression and classification, let us evolve through the meaning of both types:-

-As being under Supervised Learning, the regression model learns from training over labeled datasets, but more importantly what makes it different from classification supervised learning is the type of output or result it produces, in the case of regression the output is in the form of continuous value.
-For example, if the growth of a person’s height is to be predicted with respect to the time, then the output would be in the form of continuous value.
+As being under Supervised Learning, the regression model learns from training over labeled datasets, but more importantly what makes it different from classification supervised learning is the type of output or result in it produces, in the case of regression the output is in the form of continuous value.
+For example, if the growth of a person’s height is to be predicted with respect to time, then the output would be in the form of a continuous value.
 There are two types of regression in machine learning -: